About the Author

 Jon coaches and assists customers through Horizon Line Group in Colorado.
 He can be reached by email or by phone at 720 323 0793 or schedule time for an introductory meeting.
 You can also find him on Twitter and LinkedIn.

-Despite finding the joy of biking later in life, he holds 4 USA Cycling National Championship downhill mountain biking titles and many other top podium finishes in downhill and enduro racing.
+He discovered the joy of biking later in life and holds 4 USA Cycling National Championship downhill mountain biking titles and many other top podium finishes in downhill and enduro racing.
 To share his learnings, he coaches friends and wrote the book How to Turn a Bike which you can find on Amazon.

 Jon lives with his wife and 2 children in Colorado where he bikes, skis and enjoys time with friends and family.
-He believes business success should be measured most by the freedom it brings to those in it.
-He continues practicing to build a life of empathy, joy, and adventure.
+He continues to practice the art of adventuring humbly while living boldly.

 “A team of people that promote collaboration and using best practices around a specific focus area to drive business results.”